Lifetime policy reuse and the importance of task capacity: Lifetime Policy Reuse

 \subsection{Policy selector}

-One possible benefit of learning with multiple policies is that if one policy is located in a low-performing region of the parameter space, selecting a different policy for the task may be more beneficial than continuing to optimise the current policy for that task.

-This kind of adaptivity is included into lifetime policy reuse by using the traditional $\epsilon$-greedy exploration-exploitation strategy to adjust the sub-tasks associated with a given policy.
+In Lifetime Policy Reuse, there is a natural trade-off between exploration, selecting an untested policy for the task, and exploitation, selecting the well-tested policy for the task.
+Bandit algorithms such as Upper Confidence Bound (UCB) and $\epsilon$-greedy are therefore prime candidates to function as policy selectors.
+The experiments in this paper will use $\epsilon$-greedy as policy selector.
 At the start of each episode, $\epsilon$-greedy selects the best policy with a probability $1-\epsilon$ and a randomly chosen policy in $\Lambda$ with probability $\epsilon$, where $\epsilon$ is a small probability, here set to $\epsilon=0.10$ to give sufficient opportunities to train the current best policy.
-The ``best'' policy for a task index $j$ is defined in Equation \ref{eq: bestpolicy} as the policy with the maximal lifetime average performance,

-where $\mathcal{R}_{ij}(t_{ij})=\frac{1}{t_{ij}} \sum_{t=0}^{t_{ij}} r_{t_{ij}}$ is the average reward that a policy $\pi_i$ obtained on task $j$, and $t_{ij}$ is the time that the policy $i$ has been used on task $j$.
-The unit for time is the number of episodes or the number of time steps, depending on the application of interest.
-By default, any policy that has not been selected for a task yet cannot be the best policy and therefore can only be chosen with a probability of $\epsilon / N_{\pi}$.
-This conservative bias aims to first train the best policy repeatedly before selecting another policy, which avoids being inefficient when there are many policies and when reliable evaluation of a policy requires many policy intervals.
-Any ties for the best policy are broken by uniform random choice.Similarly, random choice is applied at the first policy selection when no policy can be the best.
+The initial policy is chosen randomly and as long as a policy has not been selected for a task yet it cannot be the best policy and therefore can only be chosen with a probability of $\epsilon / N_{\pi}$; this conservative bias aims to first train the best policy repeatedly before selecting another policy, which avoids being inefficient when there are many policies and when reliable evaluation of a policy requires many episodes. $\epsilon$-greedy provides a higher performance compared to UCB (see Section~\ref{sec: cartpole} vs Appendix B), which is due to it providing a stable specialisation compared to UCB's frequent alternation between policies observed even at the end of the lifetime.